hauptem/F5-Multisite-Dashboard/README.md

 - This variable must be equal to 1 for the Front-end irule to trigger and needs to be set by the APM Policy that is placed on the Front-End virtualserver.
 Use any authentications methods appropriate for your organization or use no authentication, but APM must set this variable for the Front-End iRule to trigger.
 This is primarily done to ensure APM completes before the iRule starts processing client HTTP requests.
 It's an APM / LTM interoperability control.
 If you do not desire APM controls, simply set the variable in the LTM iRule or remove the variable check.

 **12. iFiles:**
-- `dashboard_js-core.js`   - **Javascript Core Module**
+- `dashboard_js-core.js`
-   Core coordination functionality including initialization, themes switching, timers, MACRO/micro view modes, wake lock management, and alias switching
+**Javascript Core Module** Core coordination functionality including initialization, themes switching, timers, MACRO/micro view modes, wake lock management, and alias switching

-- `dashboard_js-client.js` - **Javascript Client Module**
+- `dashboard_js-client.js`
-   HTTP communication layer for JSON fetch API calls, settings persistence, DNS operations, and fetch request lifecycle management
+**Javascript Client Module** HTTP communication layer for JSON fetch API calls, settings persistence, DNS operations, and fetch request lifecycle management

-- `dashboard_js-data.js`   - **Javascript Data Module**
+- `dashboard_js-data.js`
-   Data management, instance tracking, state tracking, pool reordering functionality, and DNS hostname caching
+**Javascript Data Module** Data management, instance tracking, state tracking, pool reordering functionality, and DNS hostname caching

-- `dashboard_js-ui.js`     - **Javascript UI Module**
+- `dashboard_js-ui.js`
-   UI rendering, search filtering, visual state management, MACRO/micro view mode support, search recall and save, and integrated pool grid management
+**Javascript UI Module** UI rendering, search filtering, visual state management, MACRO/micro view mode support, search recall and save, and integrated pool grid management

-- `dashboard_js-logger.js` - **Javascript Logger Module**
+- `dashboard_js-logger.js`
-   Dedicated logger with resizable UI, state persistence, memory management, wake lock integration, session storage and copy
+**Javascript Logger Module** Dedicated logger with resizable UI, state persistence, memory management, wake lock integration, session storage and copy

-- `dashboard_themes.css`   - **Dashboard CSS with 3 themes**
+- `dashboard_themes.css`
-   AGLight (theme1) which is reminiscint of AdminGUI, Monochrome Grey (theme2), and Amber (theme3)
+**Dashboard CSS with 3 themes** AGLight (theme1) which is reminiscint of AdminGUI, Monochrome Grey (theme2), and Amber (theme3)

+- `dashboard_logo.png`
-- `dashboard_logo.png`     - logo image file
+any logo image file

 # Multisite Dashboard Front-end Configuration